henryli17/web3-ticketing-poc/README.md

 ##### Caveats:
 - Due to persistent storage limitations with deployment, image upload for creating or editing events has been disabled.
 To mitigate this, newly created events are given random generic image and editing images of existing events will have no effect.
+- The smart contract has been deployed using my personal Ethereum wallet, so please be conservative when performing administrative actions (creating/cancelling/editing events) as these operations will use ETH from my wallet.
+In the case my wallet does run out of ETH, you can use the Goerli faucet to send ETH to `0xADa95D02B0DAb0d52CCDDa4b9fDFa1a6d068EcF1`.

 # Local Deployment